 EMLO is an active, collaborative project in continual development.
 As such, problems are liable to arise within it on an ongoing basis, including functional glitches as well as errors and inconsistencies in the published data.
 Please be in touch should you notice anything erroneous or faulty, but rest assured that our team is working hard to make our data and our platform as problem-free as possible!

 EMLO is a genuinely collaborative effort amongst the Project’s committed team of designers, developers, editors, librarians, managers, researchers, and systems developers.
 Editorial and scholarly credits for our individual contributing catalogues may be found on the Catalogue pages.
 The software for the prototype catalogue and its editorial interface has been created by colleagues from BDLSS of Bodleian Libraries.
 Our founding developer, Sue Burgess, helped specify EMLO-Edit, hand-coded it from scratch, and helped knock the front-end functionality into shape after the private alpha launched in 2010.
-The mantle of lead developer was then taken up by Renhart Gittens from 2013–14, who did the foundational work on the EMLO-Collect webform.
+The mantle of developer was then taken over by Renhart Gittens from 2013–14, who set in place the foundations of the EMLO-Collect webform.
 Monica Messaggi Kaya, our designer, was responsible for the catalogue’s look and feel and worked tirelessly on its re-design in 2014.
-Matthew Wilcoxson enhanced front-end functionality and built the first prototype (which also benefited from additional coding from Anusha Ranganathan), and in Phase II has done sterling work on both back end functionality and the re-design.
+Matthew Wilcoxson enhanced front-end functionality and built the first prototype (which also benefited from additional coding from Anusha Ranganathan), and in Phase II performed sterling work on both back end functionality and the re-design.
 We also have Mat to thank for EMLO’s people bar charts, which he initially implemented with Scott Weingart from Indiana University.
 Dr Iva Lelkova and Dr Robin Buning, our two postdocs, worked from 2013–15 on CofK’s prosopographical pilot projects.
-Digital Engineer Tanya Gray Jones continues to contribute fundamental technical work to this new area, including the definition of a semantic data model, the development of a semantically enriched input form, and enabling the process of data capture to data upload.
+Digital Engineer Tanya Gray Jones contributed fundamental technical work to this new area, including the definition of a semantic data model, the development of a semantically enriched input form, and enabling the process of data capture to data upload.
+From 2014 until 2019, Matthew Wilcoxson was appointed lead developer and enhanced EMLO to meet every fresh challenge encountered; from September 2019 to the present, this role has been taken on by John Pybus.
 From the outset of CofK in 2009, overall technical direction has been provided by the Project’s Technical Strategist, Neil Jefferies, who also manages the deeper Bodleian-based infrastructure within which EMLO sits.
-Coordination and project management has been provided in Phase II by Dr Elizabeth Williamson, and in Phase I by Dr James Brown, with assistance from Dr Kim McLean-Fiander, Erin Cooper, and Dr Christine Madsen.
+Coordination and project management was provided in Phases III and IV by Arno Bosse, in Phase II by Dr Elizabeth Williamson, and in Phase I by Dr James Brown, with assistance from Dr Kim McLean-Fiander, Erin Cooper, and Dr Christine Madsen.
 Overall leadership of the project rests with our Director Professor Howard Hotson.
-Our expert editor Miranda Lewis has taken leadership on all things editorial since the outset of the project, and is now supported in editorial tasks by our team of Digital Fellows, whose tireless devotion and wonderful energy is an indispensable contribution to the project as a whole.
+EMLO’s editor Miranda Lewis has taken leadership on all things editorial since the outset of the project, and is supported in editorial tasks by our team including Assistant Editor Charlotte Marique and an ever-changing number of EMLO Digital Fellows and volunteers, whose tireless devotion and wonderful energy is an indispensable contribution to the project as a whole.

 The founding Steering Committee was indispensable to the establishment and earliest phases of the project.
 Professor Pietro Corsi provided the initial conception and oversaw the crucial planning stages.
 Dr Will Poole was particularly forthcoming with suggestions, initiative and resources.
 Dr Robert McNamee kicked off development of EMLO’s data model by sharing the standards developed by the Electronic Enlightenment.
 Professor Richard Sharpe played the lead role in tailoring the model for and implementing it on EMLO.
 Michael Popham oversaw the scanning and keying of the Bodleian’s card catalogue of manuscript correspondence.
 Professor Peter Harrison initially chaired the Steering Committee: since his return to Australia this responsibility has been shouldered by Sir Noel Malcolm.
 As the founding Project Manager of Cultures of Knowledge, Dr James Brown made a massive contribution to the origin and early development of EMLO.